 Do you prefer self-paced: through books/videos/blogs?

-Are you more comfortable with instructor-based learning, through college/university/bootcamp?
+Do you need accountability?
+And are more comfortable with instructor-based learning, through college/university/bootcamp?

-Do you prefer to be application-based, by working on a project?
+Do you prefer to be project-based, by working on a project?
 If so, please see my tips for a side project here.

 How much time can you allocate to the program, per week and in years?